 Inability to Obtain Substitute Liquidity Facility.
 Each Liquidity Facility expires on a particular date which is much earlier than the maturity dates of the related Adjustable Rate Bonds.
 See Appendix B-1 hereto.
 No assurances can be given that the Authority will be able to extend any of the Liquidity Facilities or obtain a Substitute Liquidity Facility with respect to any Series of Adjustable Rate Bonds upon the terms required by the respective Series Indenture until and including the final maturity dates of such Adjustable Rate Bonds or until the interest rate on such Adjustable Rate Bonds is converted to a Fixed Rate.
-Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of the related Adjustable Rate Bonds prior to maturity at a price of par.
-The mandatory purchase of such Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
+Failure to extend a Liquidity Facility or obtain a Substitute Liquidity Facility will result in a mandatory purchase of the related Adjustable Rate Bonds on such a mandatory bond purchase date may not be waived.
 As a result, related Adjustable Rate Bonds subject to such mandatory purchase will become Bank Bonds under the Master Indenture.
-Coverage under the 2024D-2 Initial Liquidity Facility for the 2024 Series D-2 Bonds is stated to expire on July 16, 2027, subject to prior termination or extension in accordance with the terms of the 2024D-2 Initial Liquidity Facility.
+Coverage under the 2024F-2 Initial Liquidity Facility for the 2024 Series F-2 Bonds is stated to expire on October 15, 2029, subject to prior termination or extension in accordance with the terms of the 2024F-2 Initial Liquidity Facility.
 See "Interest Costs Associated with Bank Bonds; Priority of Accelerated Payments" below.